 ARM I (REFERENCE REGIMEN): Patients undergo physician's choice of standard of care chemotherapy, comprising either paclitaxel intravenously (IV) on days 1, 8, 15, and 22 every 28 days (Regimen I); pegylated liposomal doxorubicin hydrochloride IV on day 1 every 28 days (Regimen II); or topotecan hydrochloride IV on days 1, 8, and 15 every 28 days or days 1-5 every 21 days (Regimen III).
 Treatment continues in the absence of disease progression or unacceptable toxicity.
 No modification of the assigned regimens, such as additional drugs (gemcitabine, or bevacizumab) is allowed.
 (12/05/2016)

 ARM II (CEDIRANIB MALEATE AND OLAPARIB): Patients receive cediranib maleate orally (PO) once daily (QD) and olaparib PO twice daily (BID).
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 ARM III (CEDIRANIB): Patients receive cediranib maleate PO daily continuously.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

-ARM IV (OLAPARIB): Patients receive olaparib PO twice daily (BID) on days 1-28.
+ARM IV (OLAPARIB): Patients receive olaparib PO BID on days 1-28.
 Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.
 (In July 2018, the Data Monitoring Committee voted to exclude the olaparib alone regimen).

 PHASE III: Patients are randomized to 1 of 3 treatment arms.